-In accordance with the University catalog, the Dean shall have authority to make decisions regarding a student's status in matters of academic progression/promotion, suspension, student conduct, dismissal, and graduation.
+In accordance with the University catalog, the Dean or the Dean's designee shall have authority to make decisions regarding a student's status in matters of academic progression/promotion, suspension, student conduct, dismissal, and graduation.
 The decision will be based on input from appropriate sources that may include the following: individual instructors, faculty, and appropriate committees.
-Students may request an appeal of the Dean's decision to the SVP/Provost by following the process defined in the 'Student Appeal Process' section of the University Catalog.